Vertfromage/cheat-sheet-generator/frontend/README.md

 - Edit formula blocks when on page [x]
 - Printable Pages [x]
 - Search Formula Blocks by name, formula and tag [x]
+- Accounts [x]
+- Save Pages to edit more later [x]
+- authentication registration/login [x]

 # ToDo Base Features
 - Only admin should be able to globally delete a formula
 - Resize to fit on 1 or 2 pages.
-- allow code snippets too. <code></code>
-- Accounts
-- Save Pages to edit more later
 - clear page
 - sharable
+- Admin report SNS from lambda

+# Deluxe Features
 - accessible

-# Deluxe Features
+- allow code snippets too. <code></code>
 - Send Alerts to users
 - collaboration
 - formula keyboard